2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 On average, human development graduates from Montclair State take out $23,725 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $265.

-Oregon State University came in at #7 in this year’s edition of the Most Popular Child Development & Family Studies Bachelor’s Degree Schools ranking.
-Oregon State is a fairly large public school located in the small city of Corvallis.
+Oregon State University did quite well in this year’s ranking of the most popular places for human development and family studies students to get a bachelor’s degree.
+It came in at #7 on the list.
+Oregon State is a fairly large public school located in the city of Corvallis.

 About 88% of the students majoring in human development at the school are women while 12% are male.